Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: System Model

-In decentralized data detection, unlike centralized approach where each AP sends received signal and channel estimates to CPU, each AP performs data detection for its served UEs using a local linear received combining vector.
-Following the proposed decentralized decoding architecture, each AP computes its own interference-suppressing local weight based on the local signal-to-interference-plus-noise ratio (SINR).
+In decentralized data detection, each AP performs data detection for its served UEs using a local linear received combining vector and also each AP computes its own interference-suppressing local weight based on the local signal-to-interference-plus-noise ratio (SINR).
 These weights are applied to the locally detected data symbols before being sent to the CPU.
-This differs from LSFD, where local data estimates and channel estimates are transmitted to the CPU for centralized processing.
+This differs from c-LSFD, where local data and channel estimates are transmitted to the CPU for centralized processing.
+The locally weighted data symbol $\hat{x}_{mt}$ for UE $t$ at AP $m$ is given by